-In a multi-domain configuration where you have configured multiple global NES Administrator groups in different domains, add each group.
-Refer to Appendix-Record the CWP Variables for the name of the NES Administrator group(s).

-- d) Press Test to confirm that all groups are found. - e) In the Nymi Infrastructure Service Account section, in the User Name field, enter the Nymi Infrastructure Service Account in the format domain\name.
+In a multi-domain configuration where you have configured multiple global NES Administrator - In a multi-domain configuration where you have configured multiple global NES Administrator groups in different domains, add each group.
+Refer to Appendix-Record the CWP Variables for the name of the NES Administrator group(s). - d) Press Test to confirm that NES can find each defined group. - e) If the solution in includes user terminals with Nymi Lock Control, in the NES APIAuthorization Based on Organizational Unit(Optional) table, perform one of the following actions: - To restrict the user terminals on which users can use Nymi Lock Control, specify the OU name.
+If your organization has multiple OUs of the same name, specify the entire DN of the OU. - To allow users to use Nymi Lock Control on any user terminal, leave the table empty. - f) Press Test to confirm that NES can find each defined OU. - g) In the Nymi Infrastructure Service Account section, in the User Name field, enter the Nymi Infrastructure Service Account in the format domain\name.